samtron1412/docs/misc/common-term.md

 restricted sense, a scientist may refer to an individual who uses the scientific method.

+# Engineering

+Engineering is the application of all kinds of knowledge to invent, innovate, design, build, maintain, research, and improve structures, machines, tools, systems, components, materials, processes, solutions, and organizations.
+- Practical
+- Knowledge -> Benefits in reality

 # Geek

 A person have enthusiasm about something or a person obsessed with a